decodingchris/promptmetrics/README.md

 #### Replicating Official Benchmarks

-`PromptMetrics` allows for high-fidelity replication of official benchmarks by using their specific prompts and judging criteria.
+`PromptMetrics` allows for high-fidelity replication of official benchmarks by using their specific prompts and evaluation criteria.

-**1. Use Official Prompts:** Built-in official prompts can be selected via `--prompt_source` and `--judge_prompt_source`.
-For example, to run the official HLE generation and judging workflow:
+**1. Use Official Prompts:** Built-in official prompts can be selected via `--prompt_source` and `--evaluation_prompt_source`.
+For example, to run the official HLE generation and evaluation workflow:
 ```bash
 # Generate using the official HLE system/user prompt format
 uv run pm-generate \